Bilal-Ahmad-5/Social-Media-Management-System/README.md

-# Social Media Sentiment Analysis — Multi-Agent System
+# Social Media Management System — Multi-Agent System

 > A production-ready system for scraping Reddit, analyzing sentiment, extracting themes, and generating reports using a multi-agent architecture.